ava-labs/ava-sim/README.md

 - [ ] pre-compile coreth (so don't ned to go setup plugins dir)
 - [ ] script to just point to binary (move to correct name automatically)
 - [ ] if no binary location provided on startup, just run without subnet mode
-- [ ] use node config directly instead of complicated flag passing
 - [ ] print tmp location at end (don't remove)